-Fusion of different modalities and their representations can be performed at three levels: a) low-level fusion (feature vectors), b) middle-level fusion (saliency curves) or c) high-level fusion (curve features, salient segments, events).
+Fusion of different modalities and their representations can be performed at three levels: 1) low-level fusion (i.e., feature vectors); 2) middle-level fusion (i.e., saliency curves); or 3) highlevel fusion (i.e., curve features, salient segments, and events).
 The process of combining feature or saliency curves can in general be linear or nonlinear [10], [71], have memory, or vary with time.
-In addition, representations from heterogeneous modalities may require preprocessing, normalization and alignment prior to integration.
-We consider and evaluate experimentally different fusion schemes, within and across modalities.
-Specifically, two problems are examined: Intramodal fusion: Features for each modality are normalized and combined to produce modality-specific saliency curve (Sec.
-III, IV, V).
+In addition, representations from heterogeneous modalities may require preprocessing, normalization, and alignment prior to integration.
+We consider and evaluate experimentally different fusion schemes within and across modalities.
+Specifically, two problems are examined.
+Intramodal fusion: Features for each modality are normalized and combined to produce modality-specific saliency curve (Sections III-V).
 Intermodal fusion: Saliency curves from different modalities are combined in a composite, multimodal saliency.
 The discussed methods for saliency fusion, normalization and adaptation have been also applied for the intramodal, feature integration problem.